Chief Executive Officer

 Prior to Pequot, he served as the CIO and co-founder of IntraLinks, responsible for all aspects of technology including: Research & Development, ASP Hosting Services, Operations, Information Security, Infrastructure and CRM/ERP systems.
 As a founding partner, he was instrumental in growing IntraLinks to a major player in the area of digital collaboration.
 Prior to IntraLinks, he was a Vice President in the Investment Research Department at Goldman, Sachs & Company, responsible for the development, implementation and operation of a large scale international Internet based research delivery system known as the ResearchXpress.

-Lenny has his Ph.D., MS, and BS in engineering from and New York University – Polytechnic School of Engineering.
+Lenny has his Ph.D., MS, and BS in engineering from New York University – Polytechnic School of Engineering.

 Head of Analytics